r3volution11/material-theme-bear-notes/README.md

 Installing this theme requires some good ol' copy / pasting within the Bear app's package contents.

+## Instructions

+1. If needed, quit Bear.
+2. Go to your Applications folder.
+3. Locate and Right-Click on Bear.
+Select "Show Package Contents."
+4. Navigate to `Contents/Resources`.
+5. Create backups for Dark Graphite App Theme.theme and Dark Graphite Text Theme.theme.
+6. Overwrite those files with the ones included within this repo.
+7. Open Bear.

 I offer no support for this.
 This is just me modifying the app to fit the theme I use in other apps and letting anyone interested in on the fun.

 ❤️